Millfield Prep Virtual Experience

 - 7. First Day for New Pupils

-Millfield Prep holds Open Days in February, May and October.
+Millfield Prep holds Open Events in March, May and October.
 Book a place here.

-Our on-campus Open Days, which we hope to offer again as soon as is possible, include a welcome by the Headmistress and pupil led tours around the campus, followed by lunch and a chance to meet staff.
+Our on-campus Open Events, include a welcome by the Headteacher and pupil led tours around the campus, followed by lunch and a chance to meet staff.
 Throughout the afternoon, you are welcome to watch sport/activities at your leisure.
 If required by Covid restrictions, we will review the format of our Open Events and send out more information.

 Book an individual visit or virtual meeting